Resources

 Financial Forecasting

-Financial Forecasting is the process of estimating a company’s future financial performance using historical data, current trends, and assumptions about future conditions.
-It helps businesses plan for revenue, expenses, cash flow, and growth.
+Financial Forecasting estimates a company's future financial performance using historical data, current trends, and assumptions about future conditions.

 Financial Reporting

-Financial Reporting is the process of preparing and presenting financial statements that communicate a company's financial performance and position to stakeholders (investors, creditors, regulators).
+Financial Reporting is the process of preparing and presenting financial statements that communicate a company's financial performance to stakeholders.

 Fulfillment

-Fulfillment is the end-to-end process of receiving, processing, and delivering customer orders.
-It includes storing inventory, picking and packing products, shipping, and handling returns.
+Fulfillment is the end-to-end process of receiving, processing, and delivering customer orders — storing inventory, picking and packing, shipping, and handling returns.

 G